Shakshouka

 Directions

-- Heat a large oven-safe skillet on medium heat, and add a generous amount of olive oil.
+- Heat a skillet on medium heat, and add a generous amount of olive oil.

-- Add the onion, chile, garlic, bell pepper, and salt.
-Cook until the onions are transparent.
+- Add the onion, chile, garlic, and salt.
+Cook until the onions start to get transparent.

-- Add the chopped tomatoes and 6 teaspoon tomato paste to the skillet, season with ground black pepper, cumin seeds, and smoked paprika.
-Add water, but not too much, not enough to cover the food.
+- Add the tomato purée, smoked paprikaa and curcuma.
 Bring it to simmer, and reduce the heat to medium-low.
-Cook for about 15 minutes, until the tomatoes soften and the liquid thickens.
+Cook for 30–40 minutes uncovered stirring occasionally, until the tomatoes soften and the liquid thickens.

 - Using a spoon, push the vegetables to create a space for each egg.
 Crack the eggs into each space.
 Gently spoon a bit of tomato juice from the skillet over the whites, to help contain the eggs.
-Season each egg with a bit of salt and ground black pepper.
+Season each egg with a bit of salt.

-- Carefully transfer the skillet to the oven, and bake for 6–10 minutes, until the egg whites are opaque and yolks have risen a bit but are still soft.
+- Cook covered for 6–10 minutes, until the egg whites are opaque and yolks have risen a bit but are still soft.
 The egg should move a bit when you gently shake the skillet.

-- Remove the skillet from the oven.
-Crumble some Feta cheese over the shakshuka, and sprinkle with parsley or spring onions.
+- To server, crumble some Feta cheese over the shakshuka, and sprinkle with parsley or spring onions.

 More recipes like shakshouka